Comfy-Org/comfy-cli/README.md

   `comfy launch`

-- To execute the ComfyUI that was last run or last installed, if you are outside of the ComfyUI repository:
+- To execute the ComfyUI that was last run or last installed, if you are outside of the ComfyUI repository: [TODO: NEED TO DISCUSS]

   `comfy launch`

-- To run in CPU mode:
+- To run with default ComfyUI options:

+  `comfy launch -- <extra args...>`

-  `comfy launch --cpu`
+  `comfy launch -- --cpu --listen 0.0.0.0`

-### Managing Packages
+### Managing Packages [WIP]

 comfy allows you to easily install, update, and remove packages for ComfyUI.
 Here are some examples: